 Transcatheter Pulmonary Valve Implantation

-Transcatheter pulmonary valve implantation, when performed according to FDA-approved indications, is considered medically necessary for patients with prior repair of congenital heart disease and right ventricular outflow tract (RVOT) dysfunction, who are not good candidates for open repair due to one or more of the following conditions:
+Transcatheter pulmonary valve implantation (TPVI), when performed according to FDA-approved indications, is considered medically necessary for patients with prior repair of congenital heart disease and right ventricular outflow tract (RVOT) dysfunction, who are not good candidates for open repair due to one or more of the following conditions:

 Transcatheter pulmonary valve implantation is considered investigational for all other indications.

 Transcatheter pulmonary valve implantation (TPVI) received approval from the U.S. Food and Drug Administration (FDA) under the Humanitarian Device Exception program in January 2010 for patients with previous repair of congenital heart disease and right ventricular outflow tract (RVOT) obstruction.
 There is currently a lack of high-quality evidence evaluating outcomes of TPVI for the indicated population.
 No randomized controlled trials (RCTs) have been performed, and there are no controlled trials that compare TPVI with available alternatives.
 The available evidence consists of case series of patients with RVOT dysfunction who require intervention.

 Congenital heart disease, including tetralogy of Fallot, pulmonary atresia, and transposition of the great arteries, is generally treated by surgical repair at an early age.
 This involves reconstruction of the RVOT and pulmonary valve by means of a surgical homograft or a bovine-derived valve conduit.
 These repairs are prone to development of pulmonary stenosis or regurgitation over long periods of follow-up.